17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 6. Elephant Dung Coffee

 Similar to the Kopi Luwak coffee, but produced on a much larger scale, this coffee comes from the dung of elephants in Thailand.
-Because elephants are herbivores, producers of Black Ivory Coffee, argue that there is less acidity in the digestion process, and the resulting feces/coffee is immaculate and super flavorful.
+Because elephants are herbivores, producers of Black Ivory Coffee, argue that there is less acidity in the digestion process, and the resulting faeces/coffee is immaculate and super flavourful.

-Think notes of chocolate, fruit, and all joking aside, nutty flavors.
+Think notes of chocolate, fruit, and all joking aside, nutty flavours.

 IMPORTANT: We don’t support the production of Kopi Luwak for animal cruelty issues, and neither should you.
 Please read this information to find out why (3).